DementiaSkip to the navigation

 Dementia is hard to prevent, because what causes it often is not known.
 But people who have dementia caused by stroke may be able to prevent future declines by lowering their risk of heart disease and stroke.
 Even if you don't have these known risks, your overall health can benefit from these strategies:

 - Stay at a healthy weight.

 - Manage health problems including diabetes, high blood pressure, and high cholesterol.

 - Stay mentally alert by learning new hobbies, reading, or solving crossword puzzles.

 - Stay involved socially.
 Attend community activities, church, or support groups.

 - If your doctor recommends it, take aspirin.
-For more information on how to reduce your risk for stroke, see the topic Stroke.

 Home treatment for dementia involves teamwork among health professionals and caregivers to create a safe and comfortable environment and to make tasks of daily living as easy as possible.
 People who have mild dementia can be involved in planning for the future and organizing the home and daily tasks.